nicoverbruggen/phpmon/README.md

 Assuming you have installed the `php` formula, the latest stable version of PHP is installed.
 At the time of writing, this is PHP 8.2.

 You can install other supported versions of PHP via PHP Monitor's **PHP Manager**.
-You can manually install or upgrade PHP versions too, but this is not recommended.
+(You can manually install or upgrade PHP versions too, but this is not recommended.)

+Please keep in mind that installing or updating PHP versions, even when done via PHP Monitor's **PHP Manager**, may cause other required formula dependencies (required software needed to keep those PHP versions functional) to be upgraded.
+It might not be very transparent when this happens, but this is likely the cause if installing a PHP version takes longer than expected: usually other dependencies are also being installed.

+Additionally, upgrading one specific version of PHP may also cause other installed versions of PHP to *also* be updated in one go, if the dependencies for that one version also apply to the other (newer) version(s) of PHP.
+It's a bit tricky to manage PHP versions via Homebrew, and even PHP Monitor may encounter some difficulties.

+If you encounter a strange scenario or a malfunction, please open an issue on the issue tracker and get in touch.
+I'd like to keep enhancing this process to make it as foolproof as possible.

 > *Note*: Using PHP Monitor when managing PHP versions may cause [temporary alias conflicts](https://github.com/nicoverbruggen/phpmon/issues/54#issuecomment-979789724) while the core tap alias and the tap's alias refer to a different version of PHP, but this is generally speaking a minor inconvenience, since this normally only applies when a new PHP version releases.
 </details>